 Step 2: Entering the Retail Area

-The atmosphere: Clean, professional, well-lit.
-Think specialty coffee shop or craft beer store, not what you might see in movies.
+Once your ID is verified, you enter the main retail space.
+Products are displayed in cases or behind counters with visible labels.
+Staff are available to help.
+The atmosphere: clean, professional, well-lit think specialty coffee shop or craft beer store, not what you might see in movies.

 Step 3: Browsing Products